mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date 14.07.2023
+* Fixed multithreaded element wise application of a function -> the x, y coordinates were from the submatrix not the overall matrix
+* skip blockwise mult if blocksize is bigger than the input
+* speedup of tsne

 Date 11.07.2023
 * Fixed a bad cast in the multithreading scheme
 * Updated TSNE algorithm so it is suited for the multithreaded matrix class.